-The Fund is exposed to share price risk because all of its investments other than cash holdings are traded on open markets where the future price is uncertain.
+The Fund is exposed to direct share price risk because all of its investments other than cash holdings are traded on open markets where the future price is uncertain.
+The Fund is also exposed to direct price risk arising from unquoted equities held as part of its equity pooled holdings.
 All such securities represent a potential risk of loss of capital, with the maximum risk determined by the fair value of each financial instrument.
 The Fund's investment managers aim to mitigate this price risk through diversification in the selection of securities and other financial instruments.

 The following table demonstrates the change in the net assets available to pay benefits if the market price had increased or decreased by 10%.
-The analysis excludes cash, debtors, creditors, and non-equity investment balances as these financial instruments are not subject to price risk.
+The Fund believes that 10% is consistent with the level of sensitivity that should be applied.
+The analysis excludes cash, debtors, creditors, and non-equity investment balances as these financial instruments are not subject to price risk:

-Assets exposed to Value Value on 10% price increase Value on 10% price decrease price risk £'000 £'000 £'000 As at 31 March 2017 1,126,664 1,239,331 1,013,998 As at 31 March 2016 929,970 1,022,967 836,973
+Assets exposed to Value Value on 10% price increase Value on 10% price decrease

+price risk £'000 £'000 £'000

+As at 31 March 2019 844,111 928,522 759,700

+As at 31 March 2018 870,709 957,780 783,638